chaytanc/chaytanc.github.io/about.md

 One of my proudest accomplishments as an undergraduate, I founded and led an undergraduate organization called Interactive Intelligence or I2.
 I2 fuses neuroscience, ethics, AI, and machine learning, and makes these subjects accessible to everyone!
 Although now retired, I remain extremely proud of the team [which you can find here.](https://interactive-intelligence.github.io){:target="_blank"}

 I've worked as a software engineer in several contexts, including work at Meta and Apple, often focusing on developing AI based applications and professional, production ready code.
+I had a brief stint working in Australia at [Cortical Labs](https://corticallabs.com/) to develop state of the art encoding and decoding mechanisms for real time neural spiking data, to let cultures of neurons play even more complex video games than Pong!

 In 2024 I ran for Governor of Washington in 2024.
 I campaigned on a platform of giving rights to the Earth, because I think we are not addressing environmental issues effectively or quickly enough and I think our economic system exploits the Earth.
 The campaign website is at [chaytan2024.com](https://chaytan2024.com) if you're interested.
 Spread the word & organize y'all!